jillalberts/privacy-glasses/README.md

 ### 🕰 Release History

+- 2021-04-05: Version 0.4.2
+	- cleaned up statusbar code
+	- activation messages now match (and are stored in variables)
+	- The `style` element containing blurLevel is now referenced in a better way in the code
+	- The `style` element containing blurLevel is now only created when the plugin is actively on (not just when the plugin's enabled and available to use).
+It is cleanly removed when the plugin is toggled off (rather than waiting until the plugin is unloaded to be removed)
+	- the variable that stores whether or not the plugin is on is no longer saved in the plugin's settings, since I think having the plugin activate upon first loading a vault would probably be more annoying than useful.
+If users want the ability to save the plugin's state across sessions then I can bring it back in the future.
+	- misc small code improvements
 - 2021-04-04: Version 0.4.1
 	- Changed blur level selector to a slider (was a dropdown)
 		- Added indication of current blur level setting next to the slider